kamilwylegala/cakephp2-php8/README.md

 - Updated PHPUnit to version 6
 - Updated PHPUnit to version 7
 - Removed ability to run app/plugin tests with Cake's test shell
+- Updated the core test suite so that it can be run using PHPUnit's standard test runner and doesn't require Cake's test shell

 # Roadmap
-- Update the core test suite so that it can be run using PHPUnit's standard test runner and doesn't require Cake's test shell.
-Some sticking points in updating PHPUnit have come about because of the unique way Cake's tests are run

 - Update PHPUnit to version 8
 - Update PHPUnit to version 9
 - Execute framework tests on PHP 7.4